The purchase of a resale property requires the buyer the payment of a transfer tax.

 The valuation by the Junta de Andalucia

-Following the payment of the transfer tax and the inscription of the property at the land registry, the tax office belonging to the “Junta de Andalucía” will proceed for an evaluation of the value of the property.
+Following the payment of the transfer tax and the inscription of the property at the land registry, the “Junta de Andalucía” tax office will proceed for an estimation of the property value.

 In this case the buyer has two choices: either pay the extra amount or appeal, as errors are always possible especially considering the present property market conditions.
 Get professional advice from a lawyer.